sososkxksodkd/Amogus/README.md

                     end

                     if tRoot.Size.X < 15 then tRoot.Size = Vector3.new(15, 15, 15) tRoot.CanCollide = false end
-                    if CheckHPAndFailsafe(root, hum, tRoot.Position + Vector3.new(0, 13, 0)) then continue end
+                    if CheckHPAndFailsafe(root, hum, tRoot.Position) then continue end

                     if not _G.F2HoverHeight then _G.F2HoverHeight = 6.5 end